Handling Object Symmetries in CNN-based Pose Estimation: Experimental 6-DOF Evaluation

 \subsection{Network Structure and Learning Procedure}

-As backbone we use a DenseNet\cite{huang2017densely}-like encoder-decoder structure with horizontal connections.
+As network structure we use a DenseNet\cite{huang2017densely}-like encoder-decoder structure with horizontal connections.
 All (non-output) convolutions are activated by SELU \cite{klambauer2017self}.
-Our complete CNN has about $26M$ parameters.
-As optimizer, Adam \cite{kingma2014adam} is used with the amsgrad expansion\cite{reddi2019convergence} and a learning rate of $0.0001$.
-Our network is trained in three phases: Firstly, we train 20 epochs the star- and dash-output only, followed by two epochs of head-only training for the uncertainty outputs (cf. \cite{richter2019towards}), where all previously trained weights are fixed.
-Finally, we train 30 refining epochs on the whole network while weighting the negative log likelihood losses greater than the mean squared error ones.
-The loss functions from \cite{richter2019towards} are used.
+As optimizer, Adam \cite{kingma2014adam} is used with the amsgrad expansion \cite{reddi2019convergence} and a learning rate of $0.0001$.
+Our network is trained in two phases: We pretrain the object point relevant outputs for two epochs.
+Afterwards, we include also the uncertainty outputs.
+The therefore complete network is then trained for additional ten epochs.
+More details can be seen in our implementation.

-During training we augment the input images by contrast, Gaussian and brightness noise and always process them as grayscale images since the object are colorless.
-To train our CNN we exclusively use the as "pbr" marked rendered training images as they are provided by \cite{hodan2020bop}.
-This allows us for a more direct and basic comparison to other approaches with exactly the same trainings images\footnote{Using real images would need more excessive preprocessing (because the seen objects are \eg always the same distance away) which probably leads to different training data for different algorithms perturbing the comparison.}.
+For training, we generated ten samples for each training datum provided by \cite{hodan2020bop}.
+For each sample a scale and translation offset is drawn from Gaussian distributions.
+Additionally, all input images are augmented by contrast, Gaussian and brightness noise and always processed as grayscale images since the objects are colorless.